naorlivne/drone-github-changelog-generator/README.md

 ## Usage

-This plugin can be used to create a changelog based on GitHub tags, it will not auto-push it into the repo but rather create a changelog file for you to upload into your desired location via other Drone plugins.
+This plugin can be used to create a changelog file based on GitHub tags, it will not auto-push it into the repo but rather create a changelog file for you to upload into your desired location via other Drone plugins.

 The below pipeline configuration demonstrates simple usage: